claranet/spryker-demoshop/README.md

 This is a docker-enabled demoshop version of the official [spryker demoshop](https://github.com/spryker/demoshop).
-It makes running a local demo of the shop very easy with providing a one-line-to-do-it-all shortcut.
+It makes running a local demo of the shop very easy with providing a one-line-to-does-it-all shortcut.

 # The one-line-does-it-all-for-you